jamiebutterworth2016/accessibility/interactive-elements.md

 ## Signifiers
 - Signals the element is interactive
 - How it should be interacted with
-- What will happen when it is used
+- What will happen when it is interacted with

-👉 All interactive elements must have strong signifiers.
+👉 Interactive elements must have strong signifiers.
 Without strong signifiers, users may not recognise interactivity, leading to confusion, missed actions and reduced usability and accessibility

 **Types**